timotejroiko/discord.js-light/README.md

 * Most events are disabled or are handled differently (see non-standard behavior section)
 * Some features that rely on cached data might require additional handling (see non-standard behavior section)
-* Presences and typing events are permanently disabled (more a pro than a con)
+* Presences, typing and guild member events are disabled (disable websocket guild_subscriptions)
 * Some features have not been tested (ie: voice)

 ## Getting Started